semuconsulting/pyspartn/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: semuadmin

 ---
-# pyspartn Bug Report Template
+# pyspartn Feature Request Template

 **NB**: Please raise any feature requests or queries in the [pyspartn Discussions Channels](https://github.com/semuconsulting/pyspartn/discussions) in the first instance.